avaframe/AvaFrame/docs/moduleCom1DFA.rst

 * digital elevation model as .asc file
   -> use xllcenter and yllcenter
-* release area scenario as shapefile (in Inputs/REL); multiple are possible -> the release area name should not contain an underscore
+* release area scenario as shapefile (in Inputs/REL); multiple are possible -> the release area name should not contain an underscore, if so '_AF' is added

 and the following files are optional: